act-rules/act-rules.github.io/_drafts/SC2-1-2-no-keyboard-trap-standard-navigation.md

 ### Applicability

-The rule applies to any HTML or SVG element on a web page that is [focusable][] by keyboard.
+The rule applies to any HTML or SVG element on a web page that is [focusable][].

 ### Expectation